GS-T3E ~

 Models~

-Only the PCB revision v2.3 (20221205) is supported by openHASP.
-Specify that you want the new device with PCB revision v2.3 when ordering from known vendor Golden Security on Alibaba.
+The PCB revision v2.3 (20221205) and v2.4 (20240909) is known to work with openHASP.
+Specify that you want the new device with PCB revision v2.3 or above when ordering from known vendor Golden Security on Alibaba.

 Warning